Best time to visit the Maldives

 Ramadan in the Maldives

 The Maldives is a Muslim country and it’s worth noting the dates of Ramadan – the month of fasting – if you plan to visit the capital city (Male’) as some restaurants may close during daylight hours.
-However, the island resorts are not usually affected in the slightest by Ramadan and most visitors are not even aware of the festival.
-Staff at your hotel may be fasting, but you’d never notice and they’d be far too polite to ever mention it.
+However, the island resorts will not be affected in the slightest by Ramadan and most visitors are not even aware of the festival.
+Staff at your hotel may be fasting, but you’d never notice and they’d be far too polite to even mention it.